EffectOrientedProgramming/book/Chapters/06_Failure.md

     printLine("getTemperature succeeded").run
 ```

-We handle failure in various ways.
-One is to "catch" the failure and transform it into another Effect which can also succeed or fail.
+One solution is to "catch" the failure and transform it into another Effect which can also succeed or fail.
-Note that this is a method in our Effect System, *not* the `catch` mechanism of the language.
+Note that this is a method in the Effect System, *not* the `catch` mechanism of the language:

 ```scala 3 mdoc:runzio
 import zio.*